kescherCode/user-friendly-moderation-covenant/covenant.md

 ### This instance commits to the following

-#### 1. Administration and Moderation will be handled as neutral as possible
+#### 1. Administration and Moderation will be handled as neutrally as possible
 Reports and widespread information on specific instances (often known as **bad actors**) will be verified and actions will be taken as necessary.